What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Which is the best national park in Croatia?

 The “best” national park depends on personal interests.
-Plitvice Lakes is often cited as the most impressive due to its waterfalls and lakes, while adventurers prefer Paklenica or Northern Velebit for hiking.
-Krka is popular for its combination of waterfalls and cultural sights, and Mljet and Kornati for their unique island atmosphere.
+Plitvice Lakes is often considered the most impressive due to its waterfalls and lakes, while adventurers prefer Paklenica or Northern Velebit for hiking.
+Krka is popular for its mix of waterfalls and cultural heritage, and Mljet and Kornati for their unique island atmosphere.

 Which national parks are closest to Split?

-Split is close to several NPs: Krka (~1h drive), Plitvice Lakes (~2.5h drive), Paklenica (~2h 15min), and Mljet (by catamaran ~2.5h).
+Split is close to several national parks: Krka (~1h drive), Plitvice Lakes (~2.5h drive), Paklenica (~2h 15min), and Mljet (by catamaran ~2.5h).
 For a day trip, Krka is the most practical, while Plitvice and Paklenica require a longer drive or an organized tour.

 Which national parks in Croatia have waterfalls?

 Plitvice Lakes and Krka are famous for waterfalls.
-Plitvice has 16 lakes connected by numerous waterfalls (the highest is the 78 m Great Waterfall), while Krka protects the Krka River course with seven tufa waterfalls (Skradinski buk, Roški slap, etc.).
-Other parks do not have significant waterfalls.
+Plitvice has 16 lakes connected by numerous waterfalls (the tallest is the 78 m Great Waterfall), while Krka protects the Krka River with seven tufa waterfalls (Skradinski buk, Roški slap, etc.).
+Other parks do not have major waterfalls.

-Within national park boundaries, free camping is usually not allowed to protect nature.
-However, near each NP there are campsites or camping plots (e.g., Camp Korana near Plitvice, camps in Starigrad for Paklenica, in Skradin for Krka).
-Mljet and Kornati do not have camps inside the park, and camping is prohibited.
+Within national park boundaries, wild camping is generally not allowed to protect nature.
+However, campsites are available near each national park (e.g., Camp Korana near Plitvice, camps in Starigrad for Paklenica, and in Skradin for Krka).
+Mljet and Kornati have no campsites within the park, and camping is prohibited.

-Do you need a reservation to visit national parks?
+Do I need a reservation to visit national parks?

 For most parks, a reservation is not required — it’s enough to buy a ticket at the entrance.
-The exception is Plitvice Lakes in peak season, when entry must be reserved online for a specific date and time.
-It’s also advisable to buy Krka tickets in advance in summer.
+The exception is Plitvice Lakes during peak season, when entry must be reserved online for a specific date and time.
+For Krka in summer, buying tickets in advance is also recommended.

 Which is the largest national park in Croatia?